jGrzyb/jGrzyb/README.md

 # 👋 Hi!
 I'm Jakub Grzyb
 --------------------------

 I am a second-year student of Computer Science and Intelligent Systems at AGH University of Science and Technology in Krakow.
 I am learning programming, data analysis, artificial intelligence, and much more.
-Besides my studies, I am actively involved in a scientific circle [Code Industry](http://coin.agh.edu.pl/) or play music.
+Besides my studies, I am actively involved in a scientific circle [Code Industry](http://coin.agh.edu.pl/) and play music.

 ## Some little interesting projects